CIHYALACE/Fit-Connect/ReadMe.md

 - **Browse Training Programs:**
   Users can view a variety of training programs, each with details like title, duration, description, price, difficulty level, and author.

-- **Coach Directory:**
+- **Trainer Directory:**
-  Explore a list of professional coaches, each with their own profile and specialties.
+  Explore a list of professional Traineres, each with their own profile and specialties.

 - **Responsive UI:**
   The frontend is built with React, Bootstrap, and Tailwind CSS for a modern, responsive design.

 - **API Integration:**
-  Data is fetched from a Django REST API for both training programs and coaches.
+  Data is fetched from a Django REST API for both training programs and Traineres.

 - **Reusable Components:**
   Includes modular components such as Header, Footer, HeroSection, ProductsSection, and TrainingCard.